MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

     SELECT FirstName, LastName, SSN, BirthDate FROM Patients;
     ```

-1. Switch back to the console application where you are prompted to enter a valid SSN.
+1. Switch back to Visual Studio Code where you are prompted to enter a valid SSN.
 This will query the encrypted column for the data.
 At the Command Prompt, type the following and press the Enter key:

     ```cmd
     999-99-0003